karolina-rachuta/booking_app/README.md

 ## Demo:

 - choose type of visit

 ![screenshot](./src/images/demo/start.png)

-- choose day and time (use option to filter dates)
+- choose day and time (use option to filter the dates)

 ![screenshot](./src/images/demo/schedule.png)

 - click on the choosen time

 ![screenshot](./src/images/demo/schedule_hour.png)

 - fill the form

 ![screenshot](./src/images/demo/form.png)

 - after filling the form click next, or go back to the booking view

 ![screenshot](./src/images/demo/form_filled.png)

 - here is confirmation with all the necessary details, you can go back to the form

 ![screenshot](./src/images/demo/confirm_back.png)

 - then screen with all the details you filled in will show

 ![screenshot](./src/images/demo/form_filled_back.png)

 - or click to book the visit

 ![screenshot](./src/images/demo/confirm_book.png)

 - it is all done, your visit is booked

 ![screenshot](./src/images/demo/thanks.png)

+## PS
+app is still in progress, I need to delete the booked date from the schedule, added option to send confirmation emails, adding option to update the form details, validate the forms inputs.